argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

    $ cp -r /projects/aitestbed_training/SN/precompiled_bert/squad_cache ./
    ```

-3. Open the `submit-bert-pretrain-job-LBS1024.sh` file, and change `OUTDIR` to location of the finetune folder.
+3. Open the `submit-bert-squad-job.sh` file, and change `OUTDIR` to location of the finetune folder.
 Example:

    ```bash
    OUTDIR=$HOME/finetune
    ```
+   Note: the number of train epochs was set to 0.08, but this can be changed

 4. SambaNova uses SLURM for job submission and queueing.
 We will use sbatch to submit our job to the job scheduler.
 Please refer to [Sambanova Documentation](https://www.alcf.anl.gov/support/ai-testbed-userdocs/sambanova/Job-Queuing-and-Submission/index.html) for further details.
 In the following example, 1 RDU is used: